CourtAPI/courtapi-nodejs-examples/README.md

   $ export COURTAPI_SECRET="your-secret"
 ```

-For local examples, using `courtapi.inforuptcy.dev.azk.io`, you can use
-anything for these.
-For the training or live sites, you must use your real
-values.
-The default is to use the local dev environment.

 ## JavaScript API Notes

 All of the example code in this document assumes that you have initialized